LLB (India), LLM in Maritime Law (Southampton), Advocate (India), Solicitor of England & Wales, PG Cert (HE), FHEA

 - “Maritime Disasters & Marine Pollution” Keynote Speaker in the event hosted by Student Law Society, University of Buckingham, 19 April 2012.

 - “Hydrocarbon Reserves and Shipping: Riches for Cyprus?”
 Keynote Speaker in the Law Symposium hosted by Christodoulos G. Vassiliades & Co LLC, Nicosia, Cyprus, 20 February 2012.

 - “Law of the Sea and Exploitation of Seabed Energy Resources” Conference on ‘Innovative Leadership in Challenging Times’, Event Hosted by UBAA, University of Buckingham, 25 April 2009.

-Jae is also a fully qualified Tai Chi instructor, and an avid practitioner of Yang Style Tai Chi, Qigong; and Hatha Yoga in his spare time.
+Jae is also a fully qualified Tai Chi instructor, and an avid practitioner of traditional Yang Style Tai Chi, Qigong; and Hatha Yoga in his spare time.